mayconbordin/geo.js/README.md

 The `Geo` object will provide, besides the `init()`, the following methods:

 * `getCurrentPosition(successCallback, errorCallback, options)`
+	Try to get the current position of the device, passing it to the successCallback.
+In case of error, error callback is called.
 * `watchPosition(successCallback, errorCallback, options)`
 * `clearWatch(watchId)`